IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

    on the Steam Workshop.
 2. Use File → "Save into the Paint a Galaxy mod…".
 It saves into the mod's `map/setup_scenarios` folder, where the game looks for it.
-Steam can replace that folder when the mod updates, so keep a copy of your map somewhere else too.
+Steam may replace that folder when the mod updates, so keep another copy of your map somewhere safe.
 3. In the Paradox launcher, enable Paint a Galaxy in your playset.
 If your map has reserved seats, enable the
    [Reserved Spawns submod](https://steamcommunity.com/sharedfiles/filedetails/?id=3762808682)
    as well.
 4. In Stellaris, start a new game.
-Your map is listed as a galaxy size, under the name in the scenario's header.
-The status bar tells you the name when you save into the mod.
-The game doesn't ask for a shape once you pick it.
+Your map appears as a galaxy size, under the name in the scenario's header.
+The status bar shows you the name when you save into the mod.
+Once you pick your map, the game doesn't ask for a galaxy shape.
 5. Keep AI empires at or below the "safe AI empires" number in Game setup.
-Past that, there are more empires than seats.
+Above that, there are more empires than seats.

 Give each map in the mod's folder its own name.
 The game shows only one galaxy size per name.